 (a) You must maintain a personnel record for each volunteer.

 (b) The personnel record must include a statement signed and dated by the volunteer indicating the volunteer must immediately report any suspected incident of abuse, neglect, or exploitation to the Texas Abuse and Neglect Hotline and the agency's administrator or administrator's designee.
-An internal reporting policy may not require or allow a person to delegate the person's responsibility to report suspected abuse, neglect, or exploitation.
+An internal reporting policy may not require or allow a person to delegate the person's responsibility or require a person to obtain approval to report suspected abuse, neglect, or exploitation.

 TITLE 26 HEALTH AND HUMAN SERVICES